-Dress Down Days for Excellent Behavior - these will be scheduled for the 2nd Friday of each month.
-Dress down days are intended to reward students who have exhibited excellent behavior.
-Eligibility for participating in these Dress Down Days is based on receiving no disciplinary events during the previous month AND having not received an in-school suspension (ISS) or out- of-school suspension (OSS) during the school year.
+Dress Down Days for Excellent Behavior - Dress down days are intended to reward students who have exhibited excellent behavior.
+Eligibility for participating in these Dress Down Days is based on receiving no disciplinary events during the previous quarter AND having not received an in-school suspension (ISS) or out- of-school suspension (OSS) during the school year.
 Students participating must follow the SSCS guidelines listed under the section Dress Code.